Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch07-ClientAPIs/2transpiling/README.md

     The `--yes`, or `-y` accepts all the defaults from the wizard.

 1. Create a `src` directory for scripts, and to this directory, copy the `hobbies.js` file from the same directory as this README.md.
-It is the solution from a previous exercise you worked on.

 1. Create an `index.html` file in the directory of `\WIP\ES6`.
 You can use the html:5 template.